 Many people are afraid of success and so find ways to find “reasonable excuses” for not following through on opportunities that would lead to really amazing things for them.

-Yes, discounting your intuition as “fear” can also be a form of self-sabotage.
+Discounting your intuition as “fear” can be a form of self-sabotage.

 Your Feelings Hold The Key

 The key way to tell the difference is to feel your feelings.
 To stop ignoring how you feel and listen to the information that your emotional navigation system is giving you.

 When you get an intuitive nudge it feels like something is off.
 There’s not a good reason for it.
 There may not be a rational explination.
 The way I like to explain it is it almost feels like you put the movie on slow motion.
 Things slow down and you wonder if they should speed up.
 There’s a calm feeling of certainty to it.